What does organic mean?

 If you are on a tight budget but would like to buy more organic food, then you could try prioritising your purchases.
 Items such as organic flour, milk, bread and butter can be cheaper, as can fresh seasonal produce such as salad leaves and herbs.
 If you do compare prices, you may actually find that many organic brands are cheaper than their conventional equivalents and are often on special offer.

-There are other reasons, besides nutrition, that people choose organic food - such as taste, to avoid pesticides and a concern for the environment.
-The organic movement does promote better soil and it stands to reason that in the long run, organic farming is better for overall soil quality.
-Let’s not forget the most important factor in your diet, as far as fruit and vegetables are concerned, is to eat as much and as wide a variety as possible, regardless of whether it is organic or not.
+There are many reasons why someone might choose organic - such as taste, health, to avoid pesticides and a concern for the environment.
+The organic movement does promote healthier soil and it stands to reason that in the long run, organic farming is better for overall soil quality.
+However, let’s not forget that the most important factor in your diet, as far as fruit and vegetables are concerned, is to eat as much and as wide a variety as possible, regardless of whether it is organic or not.

 For more information on organic foods visit The Soil Association website.